takikadiri/kedro-boot/examples/README.md

 ![fastapi](.github/fastapi.png)

-The uvicorn or gunicorn (web server) args can be updated using conf/base/fastapi.yml
+The uvicorn or gunicorn (web server) args can be updated using conf/base/fastapi.yml -->

-### Data App with Streamlit
+### Data App with Streamlit (Standalone mode)

-The Streamlit app consume kedro project in a [standalone mode](https://github.com/takikadiri/kedro-boot#standalone-mode--data-app-with-streamlit).
+The Streamlit app consume kedro pipeline in a [standalone mode](../README.md#standalone-mode-the-application-hold-the-entry-point).

 You can start the Streamlit App by running :